How to Play Pool Better | Blatt Billiards

 Breaking is an essential part of the game that can allow you to continue playing when you pocket at least one ball.
 Your objective is to adjust the speed and power you use on your forward cue swing when striking the cue ball.

 You also want to practice hitting the top ball in the racked balls at different angles to determine how it affects the break.
 After each break, pay attention to where the balls go.
-Rerack the balls and practice again until you find a break shot with the right amount of speed and power that allows you to pocket one or more balls.
+Rerack the balls and practice again until you find a break shot with the right amount of speed and power.
+You want the shot that allows you to pocket one or more balls.

 Chalking the Cue-Stick

 Pool chalk is an essential part of your pre-shot routine.
-You want to always make sure the tip of your cue is chalked.
+Always make sure the tip of your cue is chalked.
 Chalk helps increase the friction between the cue and the ball to ensure your shot contacts at the right point and does not slip off the cue ball when making impact.

 pool break with focus on the balls